orrsella/sbt-stats/README.md

 [info] - Metric 2: 100 Bytes (60.0%)
 ```

+For a full Analyzer class you can see [FilesAnalyzer](https://github.com/orrsella/sbt-stats/blob/master/src/main/scala/com/orrsella/sbtstats/FilesAnalyzer.scala) for example.

 ## Feedback

 Any comments/suggestions?
 Let me know what you think – I'd love to hear from you.
 Send pull requests, issues or contact me: [@orrsella](http://twitter.com/orrsella) and [orrsella.com](http://orrsella.com)